dzakyputra/dzakyputra-com/content/blog/peace-makes-you-happier-than-fun.md

 — That’s what they usually say.

-Well actually, I do go out—trying new cafes or food—but mostly when friends ask me first 😅.
+Well actually, I do go out—trying new activities, cafes, or food—but mostly when friends ask me first 😅.

 As for clubbing and partying?
 Not really my thing, too many people.

 Traveling the world?
 Honestly, I want that too—but right now, it doesn’t feel like the wisest choice financially for me.

 My week-to-week activities are mostly the same.
 I go to work during the weekdays—hit the gym afterward or go for a morning run.
-I eat almost the same thing every day and do some fun coding sessions on the weekends.
+I eat almost the same thing every day and do some productive coding sessions on the weekends.

 <!-- Why I do boring routines? -->
 <h1 style="margin-top: 2rem;"> Why I Do <span style="font-style: italic;"> Boring </span> Routines? </h1>
+I have always been a simple man, and I try to choose the simplest way to do things—even if it looks boring to everyone else.

 Well, boring routines aren’t so bad—they save you energy and money, and honestly, saving money is the best part.

 As a not-so-privileged salaryman working in a third-world country without a solid government pension plan, saving and investing early as much as possible can give you a better sense of security in the future, and hopefully give you more freedom later in life—at least that's my plan.